arturfelipe/django-deploy/README.md

 # django-deploy

-Django app to exemplify a real deploy to a production env
+Django app to exemplify a real deploy to a production enviroment.